antarctica/assets-tracking-service/docs/dev.md

 ## Contributing

-All changes must:
+All changes MUST:

 - be associated with an issue (either directly or by reference)
-- be included in the [Change Log](./CHANGELOG.md)
+- be included in the [Change Log](../CHANGELOG.md)

 Conventions: